The Best Times to Visit Puerto Rico’s Bioluminescent Bays

 Puerto Rico has three different bio bays to choose from, so no matter where you are staying on the island you should have relatively easy access to one of these natural wonders.

-Mosquito Bay on Vieques has the distinction of being the brightest bay in Puerto Rico.
+• Mosquito Bay on Vieques has the distinction of being the brightest bay in Puerto Rico.
 Vieques is an island off the east coast of Puerto Rico, and is accessible by plane or boat.
-One of the easiest ways to get to Vieques is traveling by ferry.
+One of the easiest ways to get to Vieques is traveling by ferry (check out our ferry guide).

-La Parguera, located in the city of Lajas on the southwestern corner of the island, is unique in the fact that it is the only bio bay that allows motorboats and for people to swim amongst dinoflagellates.
+• La Parguera, located in the city of Lajas on the southwestern corner of the island, is unique in the fact that it is the only bio bay that allows motorboats and for people to swim in the water.
 This is the perfect option for those who aren’t interested in traveling by Kayak, and prefer the ease of access that cruising on a boat provides.
+Click here to view the bio bay tours available in La Parguera.

 Tour Providers in Puerto Rico